barkYboY/Github-Cheat-Sheet/README.md

-# Hello-world
+# Hi barKy :-)
-step one of initialiZation if I can get the push to work...
+Have to git push ...
 ARRGG!